 In order to exist, hydrodynamical waves must be produced.
 Fortunately, many things can excite them.
 The most well-observed pulsating star is the Sun, which possesses solar-like oscillations (whose nomenclature is self-evident).
 Solar-like oscillations are both turbulently excited and turbulently damped by near-surface convection (see, e.g., Houdek, Balmforth, et al., 1999) and occur in stars with deep outer convective zones (e.g., Sun-like stars, subgiants, red giants).
-Other excitation mechanisms include the $\kappa$ - (opacity, e.g., Cox, 1963) and $\epsilon$ - (nuclear burning, e.g., Kawaler, 1988) mechanisms, convective flux blocking (Guzik, Kaye, Bradley, Cox, and Neuforge, 2000), and strange-mode instabilities (Glatzel, 1994).
+Other excitation mechanisms include the κ - (opacity, e.g., J. Cox, 1963) and ε - (nuclear burning, e.g., Kawaler, 1988) mechanisms, convective flux blocking (Guzik, Kaye, Bradley, A. Cox, and Neuforge, 2000), and strange-mode instabilities (Glatzel, 1994).
 These processes often (but do not always) involve a heat-engine-like process which operates when the partial ionization zone of a certain species (e.g., helium) produces a thin convective zone sufficiently close to the stellar surface.
-Affected modes are sometimes called self-excited, unstable, or overstable, since they possess positive growth rates which cause them to quickly and spontaneously grow to saturation amplitudes set by nonlinear effects.
+Affected modes are sometimes called self-excited, unstable, or overstable, since they possess positive growth rates which cause them to spontaneously reach saturation amplitudes.
 Modes can also be excited by tides raised by the gravitational fields of close companions (e.g., Fuller, 2017).